mralibatu/GUI_EmployeeManagerDemo/README.md

-# What is the purpose of the classes and class libaries ?
+# What is the purpose of the classes and class libraries?

 ## Company.DataAccess

 ### Abstract

-> The IEntityRepository interface specifies what is required in an entity data access.
+> The IEntityRepository interface specifies what is required for entity data access.
 On the other hand, IEmployeeDal indicates that its subclasses are responsible for the Employee Data Access.

 ### Concrete